 Operational risk Description Conduct The risk of unfair outcomes to the end customer.
-Processing The risk associated with the Company's operational processes, for example incorrect or poorly designed processes, data entry or loading errors, accounting and attribution errors or incorrect use of models.
-Information security The risk associated with protecting the Company's policyholders', customers' management information and information processing facilities, from threats.
-Outsourcing The risk arising from outsourcing processes to, or obtaining key goods or services from, either third-party providers or affiliated Royal London Group companies.
-This includes the management of the contract and/or relationship and ongoing monitoring of the third-party provider, including intra-group agreements.
-Change The risk arising from the Company's change management processes and programmes.
-Business continuity/ Disaster recovery The risk associated with business continuity management and disaster recovery processes and plans.
-Information Technology ("IT") The risk arising from development, delivery and maintenance activity for the Company's IT infrastructure.
-Legal and regulatory The risk of a poor level of regulatory compliance and the materialising of breaches which would pose a risk to the regulators' objectives and the Company's relationship with them.
-Financial crime The risk that the Company's policyholders, customers or assets are subject to any kind of criminal conduct relating to money, data or to financial services.
-People The risk associated with the Company's processes to attract and retain capable people and provide an appropriate performance-based culture.
+Processing The operational risks associated with the design and execution of business processes operated in the Company.
+Information Security The operational risks associated with protecting the Company's policyholders', customers' and management information, and information processing facilities, from threats.
+Outsourcing and Supplier The operational risks arising from outsourcing processes to, or obtaining key goods or services from, either third party providers or affiliated Royal London Group companies.
+This includes the management of the contract and/or relationships and ongoing monitoring of the third party provider, including intra-Group service agreements.
+Change Management The operational risks arising from the Company's change management processes and programmes.
+Business Continuity/ Disaster Recovery The operational risks associated with business continuity management and disaster recovery processes and plans.
+Information Technology The operational risks arising from development, delivery and maintenance activity for the Company's IT infrastructure.
+Legal and Regulatory The risk of a poor level of regulatory compliance and the materialising of breaches, which would pose a risk to the regulators' objectives and the Company's relationship with them.
+Financial Crime The operational risks that the Company's policyholders, customers or assets are subject to any kind of criminal conduct relating to money, data or to financial services.
+People The operational risks associated with the Company's processes to attract and retain capable people and provide an appropriate customer-based culture.